flythereddflagg/flythereddflagg.github.io/python_book/docs/02-Getting-Started.md

 ![Data Acquisition Software Written in Python](./media/tada_example.png)

 I wrote this software in Python and you can too.
-However, I also am interested in making games as a hobby.
-This is also possible in Python.
+Or you can write something else that interests you!
+You want to make games?
+You want to make a web server?
+You want to do something else, perhaps something you haven't even thought of yet?

 Before anything else, take some time to think about what you want out of Python.
 It is possible at this point that even after serious thought you just don’t know yet what you want out of Python.
 If this is the case for you don’t worry too much about it right now but **keep this question in your mind as you learn**.
 You may find something that interests you.
-I bring this up because your learning will accelerate in a profound way if you have a goal in mind or an idea or project you can be passionate about.
+Your learning will accelerate in a profound way if you have a goal in mind or an idea or project you can be passionate about.
 Also, you will have an opportunity, before finishing this book, to bring an idea to life in code.

 ## What kind of computer do I need?